Have you ever felt like your world was filled with so many problems that you just wanted to disappear?

 Sabah State Mosque

-Sabah State Mosque opened in 1977.
-The gold exteriors are truly eye-catching.
-It can accommodate up to 5,000 people at a time.
-Here, the visitors are advised to follow the dress code and it is advised to avoid every Friday as is the day of prayer for Muslims.
+The Sabah State Mosque, with its striking gold exterior, opened in 1977 and can hold up to 5,000 people at a time.
+Visitors are advised to follow the dress code, and it’s best to avoid visiting on Fridays, as this is the day of prayer for Muslims.

 Tanjung Aru Beach

-*titas of Manila – “Tita” is a term of endearment we all call our aunts or pseudo-aunts—that long list of our mom’s friends or friends of the family who we find uncomfortable to call “ma’am” or “Mrs. So and So.”
+💡 Titas of Manila – A term of endearment for our aunts or pseudo-aunts — that long list of our mom’s friends or family friends we feel awkward calling “ma’am” or “Mrs. So and So.”

 Disclaimer: I have not received any compensation for writing this post and I do not have material connection to the brands, products, or services that I have mentioned.
 This review is written with genuineness.
 Photo watermark is named after my old site.